 When intra-band carrier aggregation in FR1 is configured, the scheduling restrictions on FR1 serving PCell or PSCell apply to serving cells in the same band on the symbols that fully or partially overlap with restricted symbols

+When intra-band non-collocation carrier aggregation is configured for CA type 2 UE indicating [signaling TBD], there are no scheduling restrictions on another serving cell in the same band.

 When inter-band carrier aggregation within FR1 is configured, there are no scheduling restrictions on FR1 serving cell(s) configured in other bands than the bands in which PCell or PSCell is configured.

 ------------------------------------------------------------------------------